repoze/repoze.who/README.txt

-repoze.pam
+repoze.who

 Overview

-  repoze.pam (Pluggable Authentication Middleware) is an identification and authentication framework for WSGI.
+  repoze.who is an identification and authentication framework for WSGI.

 Description

-  repoze.pam's ideas are largely culled from Zope 2's Pluggable Authentication Service (PAS) (but repoze.pam is not dependent on Zope 2 in any way).
-Unlike PAS, it provides no facilities for creating user objects, assigning roles or groups to users, retrieving or changing user properties, or enumerating users, groups, or roles.
-These responsibilities are assumed to be the domain of the WSGI application you're serving.
-It also provides no facility for authorization (ensuring whether a user can or cannot perform the operation implied by the request).
-This is also the domain of the WSGI application.
+  repoze.who's ideas are largely culled from Zope 2's Pluggable Authentication Service (PAS) (but repoze.who is not dependent on Zope 2 in any way).
+It provides no facility for authorization (ensuring whether a user can or cannot perform the operation implied by the request).
+This is considered to be the domain of the WSGI application.

   It attemtps to reuse implementations from paste.auth for some of its functionality.

 Middleware Responsibilities

-  repoze.pam's middleware has one major function on ingress: it conditionally places identification and authentication information (including a REMOTE_USER value) into the WSGI environment and allows the request to continue to a downstream WSGI application.
+  repoze.who's middleware has one major function on ingress: it conditionally places identification and authentication information (including a REMOTE_USER value) into the WSGI environment and allows the request to continue to a downstream WSGI application.

-  repoze.pam's middleware has one major function on egress: it examines the headers set by the downstream application, the WSGI environment, or headers supplied by other plugins and conditionally challenges for credentials.
+  repoze.who's middleware has one major function on egress: it examines the headers set by the downstream application, the WSGI environment, or headers supplied by other plugins and conditionally challenges for credentials.